SOG-web/Angular-Universal-app/README.md

 # Angular-Universal-app

- This a web application that is buildth with angular universal
+This a web application that is built with angular universal